 14 Bar and Grill, 14th Floor, Daniel House, 31 Trinity Road, Bootle, L20 3TB

-Tempest on Tithebarn is a hub to enjoy drinks and meals out with friends, as well as playing host to a multitude of music and events.
-The beautiful venue is inspired by New York’s meatpacking district eateries, with a heavy focus on brunches, lunches, cocktails and craft beer (and we can’t complain about that).
+Tempest on Tithebarn is a hub where you can enjoy drinks and meals out with friends, and it plays host to a multitude of music and events.
+The beautiful venue is inspired by New York’s Meatpacking District eateries, with a heavy focus on brunches, lunches, cocktails and craft beer (and we can’t complain about that).
 You cannot forget the rooftop which offers some of the best views in the city, with visibility of Liverpool in all directions due to being 10-storeys high.

 Tempest on Tithebarn, 12 Tithebarn St, L2 2DT